Paris Conference

 The Event

 In 1847, Louis Pasteur was the first to identify the fundamental role of molecular chirality in biology.
 By examining crystals isolated from wine, he realised that many biological molecules can occur in mirror-image forms.
-Almost 200 years later, at the institution he founded, experts will gather to discuss the profound implications of that discovery in the context of modern synthetic biology.
+Almost 200 years later, at the institution he founded, experts gathered to discuss the profound implications of that discovery in the context of modern synthetic biology.

 A late 2024 article in Science described potential risks from the creation of mirror bacteria—synthetic bacteria in which all biomolecules are the mirror-image versions of natural ones.
 The analysis, authored by a group including many who had previously hoped to develop such organisms in the coming decades, explains how the risks of mirror bacteria could be unprecedentedly severe and calls for further discussion to chart a responsible path forward.